Dynamical Systems:

 2. Response to Non-Zero Input

-• So far, natural response of zero input with non-zero initial conditions are examined.
+So far, we have examined the natural response of systems with zero input and non-zero initial conditions:

 Response to non-zero constant input